openshift/console/frontend/packages/console-dynamic-plugin-sdk/README.md

 ## Content Security Policy

-Console application uses [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP) in order to detect and mitigate certain types of attacks.
-By default, the list of allowed [CSP sources](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/Sources) includes the document origin `'self'` as well as Console webpack dev server when running off-cluster.
+Console application uses [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP) to detect and mitigate certain types of attacks.
+By default, the list of allowed [CSP sources](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/Sources) includes the document origin `'self'` and Console webpack dev server when running off-cluster.

-All dynamic plugin assets _should_ be loaded via `/api/plugins/<plugin-name>` Bridge endpoint which matches the `'self'` CSP source of Console application.
+All dynamic plugin assets _should_ be loaded using `/api/plugins/<plugin-name>` Bridge endpoint which matches the `'self'` CSP source of Console application.

 See `cspSources` and `cspDirectives` in